JaKooLit/Fedora-Hyprland/README.md

   - Creates: `~/.config/hypr/scripts/temp-monitor.sh` and user service `temp-monitor.service`
   - Manage: `systemctl --user status|start|stop temp-monitor`

-- `./install-scripts/update-notifier.sh`
-  - Installs: `dnf5-plugin-automatic`, `libnotify`
-  - Creates: `~/.config/hypr/scripts/update-notifier.sh`, user service `update-notifier.service`, and `update-notifier.timer`
-  - Timer: checks for updates every 6 hours after boot
-  - Manage: `systemctl --user status update-notifier.timer` (enable/disable/start/stop)

 > Packages above are installed by the respective installer scripts; no manual action is required.
-If you prefer package pre-install via the main package list, ensure `acpi`, `lm_sensors`, `dnf5-plugin-automatic`, and `libnotify` are present in your setup.
+If you prefer package pre-install via the main package list, ensure `acpi`, `lm_sensors`, and `libnotify` are present in your setup.

 #### 🛣️ Roadmap:
 - [ ] possibly adding gruvbox themes, cursors, icons